 Students lacking any of these prerequisites are also encouraged to apply, but will likely be required to enroll in the necessary courses during the first year, or, in some cases, before admission, and must receive a grade of “C” or above.

-- The Test of English as a Foreign Language (TOEFL) is required of all international students whose native language is not English, with the exception of those applicants completing all four years of a baccalaureate degree in the United States or achieving a 400 Verbal GRE.
+- The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) is required of all international students whose native language is not English, with the exception of those applicants completing all four years of a baccalaureate degree in the United States or achieving a 400 Verbal GRE.